yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

   - jcabi/*
 {% endhighlight %}

+This list is read from the **default branch** of the repository that owns the assets.
+Names are matched without case sensitivity, and a name ending with an asterisk permits every repository of that GitHub account.

 You may also add `trustee` list there, in order to specify the list of GitHub users who are allowed to modify the `.rultor.yml` file in the repository, which is requesting the assets: